antgouri/emoji-recsys/README.md

 ## Authors

-Developed by Dr. Ananth G S and Dr. K. Raghuveer as part of short paper work for ACM RecSys 2025.
+Developed by Dr. Ananth G S and Dr. K. Raghuveer as part for LBR Track for ACM RecSys 2025.

 ## Feedback & Contributions